chamele0n1c/WiFi-Bye/README.md

 # WiFi-Bye
-Jam WaveLan WiFi 2.4GHz and 5GHz using Python and Kali Linux upto 12 AP's
+Kali Linux and ParrotSec Linux Compatable WiFi Jammer Utility
+This WiFi Jamming utlity utilized Python and Aircrack-ng
+*Both 2.4GHz and 5GHz Channels are compatable in this program

 # How To(s):
 To get started: you will want first off to be running